-Wildcards for matching Priority Code Point (PCP) and VLAN Identifier (VID) fields (see [RFC9895]) are provided.
+Wildcards for matching PCP and VID fields are provided.
 Note that wildcards may be convenient for matching a number of packet flows but could inadvertently match unexpected flows or new flows that appear after the wildcard matching has been set up.
-It is therefore RECOMMENDED that wildcards not be used unless needed.
+It is therefore RECOMMENDED that wildcards not be used unless clearly needed.